Disability pensions and work ability

 - Laaksonen et al. 2019.
 Did the Activation Model for Unemployment Security affect applying for and receiving a disability pension?
 (Summary in English, Julkaisuarkisto Valto)

 - Laaksonen & Rantala 2023.
-Mistä työkyvyttömyyseläkkeellä olevien määrän väheneminen johtuu?
-[What causes the reduction in number of disability pension recipients?].
+Mistä työkyvyttömyyseläkkeellä olevien määrän väheneminen johtuu? [what causes the reduction in number of disability pension recipients?].
 (Julkari)

 In the early 2000s, disability retirement due to mental disorders and somatic diseases decreased clearly.
 In recent years, however, the incidence of disability retirement due to mental disorders has increased.
 It follows that mental disorders play an increasingly greater role in disability retirement.

-The spectrum of mental disorders is varied.
-Disability retirement based on depression and anxiety disorders has increased while disability retirement due to psychotic disorders has decreased.
-Throughout the 2000s, disability retirement based on mental disorders has decreased in older age groups but increased steadily in younger age groups.
+Long term, disability retirement based on mental disorders has decreased in older age groups but increased steadily in younger age groups throughout the 2000s.
 It is not clear whether mental disorders among young people have increased or whether, for whatever reason, they lead to disability retirement more frequently than before.

 Publications: